What We Do

 Construction activities will start in April 2012 and will be completed by March 2014.

-- Construction of air handling facilities within a 55-feet diameter concrete shaft to serve as both access and terminus points for the Blue Plains Tunnel
+- Construction of air handling facilities above a 55-feet diameter concrete shaft which will serve as both access and terminus points for the Blue Plains Tunnel.

-Construction on this project will start in September 2013 and be completed by August 2017.
+Construction on this project started in January 2015 and is currently scheduled for completion by June 2017.

 Northeast Boundary and Branch Tunnels